-This rich and creamy Healthy Buffalo Cauliflower Dip recipe is a fun and healthy twist on the classic chicken dip.
+This Buffalo Cauliflower Dip recipe is a healthy fun vegetarian twist on the classic buffalo chicken dip.
 It uses roasted cauliflower instead of chicken, making it the perfect vegetarian dip for game day!
+If you are looking for a Vegetarian Buffalo Chicken Dip, this rich and creamy appetizer is it!

 Why You'll Love This Healthy Buffalo Cauliflower Dip...

 - Cauliflower: Cauliflower is the perfect substitute for chicken in this dip.
-Cauliflower transforms the dip into a vegetarian dish, without sacrificing flavor.
+Cauliflower transforms the dip into a vegetarian buffalo chicken dip dish, without sacrificing flavor.
+Plus cauliflower is a nutritional powerhouse featuring fiber, choline, vitamin C, and vitamin A.

-- Frank’s hot sauce: Add as much or as little as you’d like.
+- Frank's Hot sauce: Add as much or as little as you'd like.
 I recommend giving the dip a taste, as you are preparing it, to see if you need more/less hot sauce.
+Frank's Hot Sauce gives the dip that classic Buffalo Chicken Dip flavor you are craving.
+You can also use buffalo sauce if that's what you have.

 - Green onions: Adds the perfect amount of mild flavor to the dip.